When and what to learn in a changing world: Introduction

-Recent contribution on dynamic information acquisition \citep{che2019optimal,zhong2022optimal,hebert2023rational,georgiadisharris2023} feature forms of similarly flexible but continuous information acquisition.
-In these papers states are persistent and there is a single decision, hence incentives to acquire information over time in these models derive from convex costs (or budgets) over information flow, whereas I consider costs linear in information flow which entails that dynamics are fully driven by the changing state feature.
-On a technical level, this builds on the tools of static information acquisition and related literature on communication and information design.
-Posterior separable costs are defined and studied in \citet{caplin2022rationally} and \citet{denti2022posterior}, and extend earlier work on Shannon entropy costs \citep{sims2003implications}.
-See \citet{aumann1995repeated} for an early use of concavification techniques, \citet{kamenica2011bayesian,gentzkow2014costly} for persuasion with and without costs, and \citet{ely2017beeps} for dynamic persuasion integrating concavification and recursive analysis.
+Recent work on dynamic information acquisition \citep{che2019optimal,zhong2022optimal,hebert2023rational,georgiadisharris2023} features flexible continuous acquisition with persistent states and a single decision; incentives there stem from convex (or budget) costs over information flow, whereas I assume linear flow costs so dynamics are driven by the changing state.
+This builds on static information acquisition and design: posterior separable costs \citep{caplin2022rationally,denti2022posterior} generalize Shannon costs \citep{sims2003implications}; concavification dates to \citet{aumann1995repeated} and underlies Bayesian persuasion with and without costs \citep{kamenica2011bayesian,gentzkow2014costly}; see \citet{ely2017beeps} for dynamic persuasion.